 Such a promotion is separate from existing trade-in programs by local mobile carriers that are subscription-based, reports Yonhap news agency.

-Apple’s special trade-in scheme also aims to minimise LG phone users’ exodus to its archrival Samsung.
+Apple’s special trade-in scheme also aims to minimize LG phone users’ exodus to its archrival Samsung.
 A recent market report showed 80 percent of LG’s V50 ThinQ smartphone users switched to Samsung’s Galaxy devices.

 To expand its dominant status, Samsung will also offer a similar trade-in program targeting LG smartphone users.